National Geographic Endurance: Tools for Exploration

 Consequently, prior kayaking experience isn’t necessary—many of our guests have their first kayaking experience in extraordinary locations.
 Our custom-designed floating platform lets us deploy kayaks from the ship, or any location we want—including far from shore.
 Kayakers are usually free to explore where they want within boundaries set by the undersea specialist and officer of the watch.

-Our undersea specialist will dive often during your expedition, even in Alaska, with cold-water gear, to shoot high-definition, Cousteau-like footage of the deep.
+Our undersea specialist will dive often during your expedition, even in the polar regions, with cold-water gear, to shoot high-definition, Cousteau-like footage of the deep.
 Colorful nudibranchs, swimming, plant-like crinoids, and mysterious fish with antifreeze blood that thrive in the frigid sea will give you an entirely new appreciation of the marine environment.

 Naturalists will use the video microscope to help explain all elements of the environment, including tiny organisms that are the building block of the marine ecosystem.
 Spellbinding live views of krill at 80x magnification fills the high-definition screens in the lounge with vivid detail, and fills every onlooker with a sense of wonder at the importance of otherwise unobservable creatures.